-Cyprian begin’s his commentary on the Lord’s Prayer by analyzing the first line: Our Father.
-We do not pray as individuals, but in common, as a family, since we are all children of the same Father.
+Cyprian begins his commentary on the Lord’s Prayer by analyzing the first line: Our Father.
+We do not pray as individuals, but in common, as a family.
+Since we are all children of the same Father, our prayer is not private but communal.

 The God of peace and the Master of concord, who taught unity, willed that one should pray for all, just as he himself, being one, carried us all.
 The three children observed this law when they were shut into the fiery furnace, praying with one voice and with one heart: thus our faith in divine Scripture teaches us, and, as it teaches us how such people prayed, gives us an example that we should follow in our own prayers, so that we may become like them: Then these three sang a hymn as if with one mouth, and blessed the Lord.
 They spoke as if with one mouth, even though Christ had not yet taught them how to pray.